-Each year the College of Engineering hosts a Fall & Winter Career Fair to promote internship, co-op and full-time opportunities for our engineering students.
-Our largest career fair is typically held in the Fall of each year.
+Each year the College of Engineering hosts a fall and winter Career Fair to promote internship, co-op and full-time opportunities for our engineering students.
+Our largest career fair is typically held in the fall of each year.
 Last year, our fall career fair featured approximately 90 employers and more than 650 College of Engineering students and alumni.

 Information sessions hosted on campus are a great way for you to share information about your company brand and hiring needs with engineering and computer science students.
 Most information sessions include a presentation about company culture, employee perks/benefits, application process, and current projects.
 They are generally held in our newly renovated Ford Activity Center room located in the College of Engineering.
 Information sessions are free for employers to host, but most employers do choose to provide lunch/dinner or light refreshments for students as an added bonus.